stuburger/yafl/README.md

 # API

-##The **Form** Component
+## The **Form** Component

-The `<Form />` component contains all the state that makes yafl work and is pretty important.
-All other yafl components *have* to be rendered as a child of a Form.
-Trying to render a Field outside of a Form will throw an error.
+The Form component contains all the state that makes yafl work.
+All other yafl components *have* to be rendered as a child of a `<Form>`.
+Trying to render a Field outside of a Form will cause an error to be thrown.

 Note: if you are nesting forms this may cause some pretty strange behaviour.
-If you have a use case for nested forms you'll have to use yafl's only non-component export `createFormContext`.
+If you have a use case for nested forms you'll have to use yafl's only non-component export: `createFormContext`.
 To learn more about this "strange behaviour" see the "*how it works section*" at the end of this read me.

-### Configuration Props
+### Form Configuration Props

 ```ts
 interface FormConfig<T extends object> {